Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 The function is used in the prototype in the ``cpe`` modules for the Grenoble system as a proof-of-concept for a generic ``cpe`` module to reduce the number of places where the version info of the Cray packages in a CPE release is kept.

+### get_EasyBuild_version

+``get_EasyBuild_version`` is a function that simply returns the version of EasyBuild for a given software stack (and actually a given CPE version in the current implementation, so a `.dev` stack is assumed to have the same version of EasyBuild as the regular stack).
+Currently we abuse the CPE definition files in ``CrayPE`` to set the version of EasyBuild, but by making this a separate function this can be changed in the future.

 ### get_versionedfile